saint11/DeadWeight/source/dungeon/dungeon_level_1.md

 They really don't want to fight and are terrified of whatever is down the tomb.
 If the **adventurers** tell them it's safe, and their leaders (the goblins on room 10) are dead, they  will gladly leave.

 - In the altar there's a metal cross with 3 beams across.
 This is no religious symbol that anyone in the group knows about. *This metal cross is actually a key to the last room, so it's important.
 Explain the players how weird that cross is so they remember it later or pick it up.*
+- The red gem that the statue holds is [valuable]{.tip} but has the Acheron Zul's symbol on it, so it can't be sold on **Trinta**, the nearby fief. *You should tell the players this, so they don't assume that they can.*
 - In the altar there's a religious book, a passage that draws the **adventurers**' attention says that the *"Weavers from the void shall take our loved one and back to the void bring them.
 We come from the void and back to the void we shall go."*
+- There's a barricade to the north corridor.
+It's not a very good one, but requires 2 **exploration turns** to fully disassemble.

 ## 12 Stockroom
 Piles of melted candle wax, brooms and cleaning supplies are in a corner.
 There's a big table in the middle with a lot of rotten food piled up.
 A drawer is in surprisingly good condition in the south wall, full of scrolls and inks.